Report Aug. 28, 2023

 Global natural gas demand sensitivity – billion cubic feet per day

-- Lower-cost wind and solar with efficient storage could increase penetration to 50% of supply.
-Ratable reductions in both coal and natural gas by region would reduce global natural gas demand by about 100 billion cubic feet per day.
+- Lower-cost wind and solar with efficient storage could increase share to 50% of power generation.
+At this higher solar and wind share, proportional reductions in both coal and natural gas would reduce global natural gas demand by about 60 billion cubic feet per day.

 Power Generation: Bridge to Lower 2°C